Kenate

 $ cmake --build . --config Release

-Done!The C++ Engine is now compiled.
+Bridge ActiveThe Hardware Bridge is now installed.
 You'll find kenate_bindings.pyd in your build folder.